Cash in or transfer your frozen pension

 With these so called frozen pensions, the policy holder or deferred member will not be able to make any further payments into it.
 The reason the term frozen pension is not accurate is because pension benefits are not actually frozen.
 It’s just your payments into the pension that are frozen.

-The other type of pension scheme people sometimes call frozen pension is a Final Salary (sometimes called Defined Benefit) pension scheme.
+The other type of pension scheme people sometimes call frozen pension is a Final Salary (also known as Defined Benefit) pension scheme.
 Again, this is not a frozen pension because the benefits you have accrued in your pension scheme will increase each year from the date you left that employer up to your retirement age.
 Some of these increases will be by inflation but some of it may be by even more but it is clearly not a frozen pension.

 Whatever your situation it is important to keep all the information regarding these so called frozen pension benefits in a safe place so that when you reach the age at which you can collect your pension, you can easily contact the trustees or fund managers to request that the monies be released.
 Remember to file all the annual illustrations, and make sure that your spouse or other beneficiaries know where to find the paperwork in case you die before reaching retirement age.
 This is not a pleasant scenario, but it must be considered as it is an additional burden to those left behind if your paperwork is in a mess.